Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Experiments and Results

 \paragraph{Dataset Construction} We constructed a benchmark of gene-disease pairs (therapeutic hypotheses) from clinical trials as per \citealt{nelson2015support}, using the PharmaProjects database \cite{pharmaprojects} (1,449 success, 4,222 failure, Appendix \ref{appendix-cod-creation}).
-This benchmark focused on \textit{in vivo} efficacy of therapeutic hypotheses as demonstrated by transition of drugs from Phase II/III clinical trials to regulatory approval.
+This benchmark focused on \textit{in vivo} efficacy of therapeutic hypotheses as demonstrated by the transition of drugs associated with such hypotheses from Phase II/III clinical trials to regulatory approval.